mk-armah/platform-engineer-test/README.md

-Below is a sample README.md that documents your project.
-You can adjust details as needed for your final submission.

----

 # GitOps & FastAPI Project

 This project demonstrates a complete GitOps workflow using Kubernetes, Helm, ArgoCD, and a FastAPI microservice.
 The objectives are to showcase hands-on skills with Kubernetes deployments (via K3D), GitOps with ArgoCD, FastAPI development, and CI/CD best practices.